The Monterey Pass Battlefield Park is an important hidden gem that is less than 20 miles from Gettysburg.

 The Monterey Pass Battlefield Park is located less than 20 miles from Gettysburg in Franklin County, Pennsylvania.

-The history of the area dates back to 1747, when immigrants looking for a new life traveled through the area to Appalachia on the Great Wagon Road.
-There’s lots of history and lots to see!
+The history of the area starts well before the Civil War.
+In 1747, immigrants looking for a new life traveled through the pass to Appalachia on the Great Wagon Road.